Sometimes we hate it. Often, it confuses people. We always know we should avoid it.

 Jargon.
 Lingo.
 Acronyms.

-I'm certainly guilty of typing it here.
-So how about some definitions.
-This is not an exhaustive list but will cover most of the commonly used terms.
+This is not an exhaustive list, but it will cover the most commonly used terms.

 Bullish an opinion that the price of a stock or security will rise